Had + kunnen / moeten / willen

 Gebruik van had moeten + kunnen / moeten / willen om een oordeel of ongerealiseerde wens te evalueren, bijvoorbeeld in terugblik of alternatieve scenario's.

-• had + moeten + infinitive = it was necessary / the right thing, but it wasn’t done (often regret or criticism).
+• had + moeten + infinitive = it was necessary, but it didn’t happen ("should have").

-• had + kunnen + infinitive = it was possible, but it wasn’t done (missed opportunity).
+• had + kunnen + infinitive = it was possible, but you didn’t do it ("could have").

-• had + willen + infinitive = there was an intention or wish, but it didn’t happen.
+• had + willen + infinitive = you intended to, but it didn’t happen ("had wanted to / would have liked to").

-How to build the sentence (step by step)
+How to build the sentence (and why there is no “ge-”)

 Word order: where do the verbs go?